msthtrifork/gorfid/README.md

 # GoRFID

+GoRFID is a demo project that uses my Go MFRC522 library to clone MIFARE Classic 1k cards.
-GoRFID is a TinyGo-compatible RFID-RC522 library.
+The library is a TinyGo driver for the RFID-RC522 (MFRC522) module.

 ## Installation